 There are of course differences between regions:

-- The European Nordics were less affected economically by the pandemic because they managed to control the virus quite rapidly and there was almost no lockdown.
+The European Nordics were less affected economically by the coronavirus pandemic because they managed to control the virus quite rapidly and there was almost no lockdown.

-- In many Latin American countries income is much lower and fewer people have insurance.
-Still, fraud is clearly on the rise as a result of the pandemic.
+In many Latin American countries income is much lower and fewer people have insurance.
+Still, fraud is clearly on the rise as a result of coronavirus pandemic.